 The bowl is the summer home of the LA Philharmonic and the Hollywood Bowl Orchestra.
 Open rehearsals are held on some Tuesdays and Thursdays during the season (always call ahead to confirm).

 Parking is free during the day, but expensive and limited on performance nights.
-Save yourself the headache and take a shuttle, such as the one running from Hollywood & Highland, which costs $6 per person round trip.
+Save yourself the headache and take a shuttle, such as the one running from Hollywood & Highland, which costs $6 per person round trip (or walk to and from there in about 15 minutes).